marcoXbresciani/TKCompanionApp/README.md

 [$99/year](https://developer.apple.com/support/enrollment/) (!) for the
 Apple Developer Program.

+> If you found it, **DO NOT** download TKCompanionApp from Google Play
+> or Apple App Store: it's not the real one available from F-Droid or
+> Codeberg!

-So (for now?) you can find this app only through the [F-Droid](https://f-droid.org/) *installable catalogue of FOSS (Free and Open Source Software) applications for the Android platform*.
+So (for now) you can find this app _only_ through the [F-Droid](https://f-droid.org/) *installable catalogue of FOSS (Free and Open Source Software) applications for the Android platform*.